-I devour these cookies, whether it be cheat day or not!
-Cookies were the thing I missed the most when I went to a low carb diet, now 5 years ago.
-These Low Carb Mexican Cookies have satisfied any cravings for desserts that are both sweet and have a bread-like texture.
-The chili spice and cinnamon boost the flavor and the almond flour and egg give it texture.
-I actually prefer them over other cookies now that my old sweet tooth has been buried for so long.
+I devour these cookies!
+Cookies were the thing I missed the most when I went to a low carb diet.
+These cookies can satisfy those familiar cravings for something that is both sweet and with a bread-like texture.
+The chili spice and cinnamon boost the flavor and add a Mexican flair.

 Flavor Additions to Low Carb Mexican Cookies